Ford Cortina: Sales and manufacture outside the United Kingdom

 The Cortina was also sold in other right-hand drive markets, such as Pakistan, Ireland (where it was assembled locally), Australia, New Zealand, Indonesia, Malaysia, Singapore, Thailand (local production 1961–76 as a joint venture with Anglo-Thai Motor Company, Ford's import distributor), Malta, and South Africa.
 Mark III Cortina estates were adopted as police cars in Hong Kong.
 The Cortina was also assembled in left-hand drive in the Philippines, South Korea (by Hyundai as its first model), and Taiwan (by Ford Lio Ho) until the early 1980s.

 The first two generations of the car were also sold through American Ford dealers in the 1960s.
-The Cortina competed fairly successfully there against most of the other small imports of its day, including GM's Opel Kadett, the Renault Dauphine, and the just-appearing Toyotas and Datsuns, although none of them approached the phenomenal success of the Volkswagen Beetle.
+The Cortina competed fairly successfully there against most of the other small imports of its day, including General Motors's Opel Kadett, the Renault Dauphine, and the just-appearing Toyotas and Datsuns, although none of them approached the phenomenal success of the Volkswagen Beetle.
 The Cortina was withdrawn from the US market when Ford decided to produce a domestic small car in 1971, the Ford Pinto, though it continued in Canada (with the Cortina Mark III) until the end of the 1973 model year.
 Subsequent European Ford products after the Cortina for the USA market (with the exception of the Fiesta Mk I circa 1978–80) were sold through Lincoln-Mercury dealerships (most notably the Ford Capri (MkI and II) and Ford Sierra – the latter of which was marketed in the USA under the Merkur marque).

 The Cortina was also sold in some Continental European markets, such as Scandinavia, alongside the Taunus, as well as Portugal, being assembled in Ford's factory in Amsterdam from the launch in 1962 until 1975.
 Production was for the Dutch market, but also for export to non-EC countries and even for export to the UK if the demand there was higher than the UK production capacity.